 A number of major life events help shape the need for and scope of an estate plan.
 Especially significant is the birth of a child.
 Consider a young married couple having their first child.
 How will the child be provided for if either or both parents were to die?

-“Drafting a will provides the opportunity for a parent to name a guardian to take care of a child in the event that something were to happen to the parent,” says Christin Haley, director of estate planning at Fidelity Investments.
+“Drafting a will provides the opportunity for a parent to name a guardian to take care of a child in the event that something were to happen to the parent,” says Christin Haley, vice president at Fidelity Personal Trust.
 “But while naming a guardian is important, it’s just one step.”
 In addition to a guardian, who assumes responsibility for the care and custody of the minor child, a conservator (or “guardian of the estate”) may also be necessary to manage any assets the minor child may inherit.
 The age of majority in a given state is set by state laws; generally, with respect to most states, the age is 18 or 21.